Archive for the 'Directors: Mizoguchi Kenji' Category

 Some of Mizoguchi’s earlier works go further still.
-Instead of a coming-and-going pattern, in which the characters confront the camera and then retreat, offer a going-and-going one.
+Instead of a coming-and-going pattern, in which the characters confront the camera and then retreat, we get a going-and-going one.
 The most famous, about which I’ve written probably more than I should, comes in Naniwa Elegy, when Ayako, telling her boyfriend of her sexual infidelity, retreats from him, and from us.

 Mizoguchi finds a huge variety of ways of turning images into drama, and he has left us a rich repertory of staging strategies–if we only look.
 Young filmmakers, are you looking?